fleetdm/fleet/docs/Using-Fleet/FAQ.md

 However, the Fleet API exposes a significant amount of host information via the [`api/v1/fleet/hosts`](./REST-API.md#list-hosts) and the [`api/v1/fleet/hosts/{id}`](./REST-API.md#get-host) API endpoints.
 The `api/v1/fleet/hosts` [can even be configured to return additional host information](https://github.com/fleetdm/fleet/blob/9fb9da31f5462fa7dda4819a114bbdbc0252c347/docs/1-Using-Fleet/2-fleetctl-CLI.md#fleet-configuration-options).

-As an example, let's say you want to retrieve a host's OS version, installed software, and kernel version:
+For example, let's say you want to retrieve a host's OS version, installed software, and kernel version:

 Each host’s OS version is available using the `api/v1/fleet/hosts` API endpoint.
 [Check out the API documentation for this endpoint](./REST-API.md#list-hosts).